geekygiks/ArtificialIntelligenceHomeSecurity/README.md

                 Output image is generated in "sendemail/" directory

-The download files is approx 185 MB, it may take a while.
+The download file is approx 185 MB, it may take a while.
 Pl. feel free to raise an issue if you face any problem.